jmbannon/ytdl-sub/docs/source/guides/getting_started/index.rst

 and all the other descendant subscriptions under them.

 Genres are also more often shared between subscriptions than not.
-To accommodate that reality, the ancestor keys of subscriptions may also use the special ``= ...`` prefix to specify genres that also apply to all descendant subscriptions.
+To accommodate that reality, the ancestor keys of subscriptions may also use :ref:`the special '= ...' prefix to pass specific overrides
+<config_reference/scripting/static_variables:subscription_indent_i>` supported by the
+preset.
+By convention in the built-in presets, the first ``= ...`` value specifies the genre for all descendant subscriptions.

 Finally, ancestor keys may use the ``... | ...`` special character to combine multiple presets and/or genres for the descendant subscriptions beneath.